ElleLynn08/trauma-informed-ai-framework/README.md

 > **it's about seeing the unseen.**

 👉 You'll see Spider Checks sprinkled across the notebooks (Audio, Text, TF-IDF, PHQ-8, and Multimodal Merge).
   Each one is a quick peace-of-mind peek tailored to its modality.

+> **🕷️ Spider Check™ is an Elle-ism — feel free to adopt it, remix it, or make it your own..**
 ---